Comparing Loans: Renovation Loans vs Construction Loans

 You don’t know exactly how much it will set you back or if you’ll uncover hidden expenses when the project’s underway.
 So, you talk to a Great Midwest Bank loan officer about whether you should go with a HELOC or a cash-out mortgage refinance.

-Perhaps your family is growing and you want to make your house bigger by building new additions to your home.
+Perhaps your family is growing, or an aging parent plans to move in with you, and you want to make your house bigger by building new additions to your home.
 There will be a new bathroom, another bedroom, and you’re expanding out your living room.
 For this, you choose a Major Renovation Loan to cover the construction costs.

 New Home Construction